ShenzheZhu/MCP-Universe/README.md

 path.
 It can be a full file path or a partial file path.
 If it is a partial file path (like "dummy/tasks/weather.json"), it should be put in the folder [mcpuniverse/benchmark/configs](https://github.com/SalesforceAIResearch/MCP-Universe/tree/main/mcpuniverse/benchmark/configs) in this repo.

-This framework provides a convenient way to define simple agents like ReAct or complex agent workflows.
+This framework offers a flexible way to define both simple agents (such as ReAct) and more complex, multi-step agent workflows.

-Firstly, you need to specify the LLMs you want to use in the agents.
-Note that each component has a name, e.g., "llm-1".
+1. **Specify LLMs:** Begin by declaring the large language models (LLMs) you want the agents to use.
+Each LLM component must be assigned a unique name (e.g., `"llm-1"`).
+These names serve as identifiers that the framework uses to connect the different components together.
-The framework will use these names to link all the components together.
-Secondly, you can define an agent by specifying the agent name and agent class.
-Agent classes are those defined in the package [mcpuniverse.agent](https://github.com/SalesforceAIResearch/MCP-Universe/tree/main/mcpuniverse/agent).
+2. **Define an agent:** Next, define an agent by providing its name and selecting an agent class.
+Agent classes are available in the [mcpuniverse.agent](https://github.com/SalesforceAIResearch/MCP-Universe/tree/main/mcpuniverse/agent) package.
+Commonly used classes include `"basic"`, `"function-call"`, and `"react"`.
+Within the agent specification (`spec.config`), you must also indicate which LLM instance the agent should use by setting the `"llm"` field.
-Some commonly used ones are "basic", "function-call" and "react".
-You also need to specify the LLM used in this agent by setting "llm" in spec.config.
+3. **Create complex workflows:** Beyond simple agents, the framework supports the definition of sophisticated, orchestrated workflows where multiple agents interact or collaborate to solve more complex tasks.

-Complex workflows (e.g., orchestrated agents) can also be defined.
-Example:
+For example:

 ```yaml
 kind: llm